 - Option 1 – Flybus: Bus transfer between KEF airport and BSI bus terminal in Reykjavik.
 The trip will take approximately 45 minutes and on request, the bus will stop at Hotel Viking in Hafnarfjörður and at Aktu Taktu eatery in Garðabær.

-- Option 2 – Flybus+: Transfer between Keflavik Airport & Hotels.
+- Option 2 – Flybus+: Transfer between Keflavik airport & hotels.
 This option costs just a few Euro more and the first part of the trip is exactly the same – you take a bus to the BSI bus terminal.
 There you switch to another bus that offers drop-off at most hotels, hostels and guesthouses in Reykjavik.
 Note that there is a bus ban in Reykjavik downtown, so in case you are staying at one of the hotels in the bus-free area, the bus will drop you off at the nearest bus stop.
-Depending on where you are staying, the total duration of this airport transfer should be 1-1,5hrs.
+Depending on where you are staying, the total duration of this airport transfer should be 1-1.5hrs.

-You can book the exact same Flybus transfers from Reykjavik back to the airport as well.
+You can book the exact same Flybus transfers from Reykjavik town back to the airport as well.
 In case you choose a hotel pick-up option, make sure you read the information on the voucher very clearly (or call them just to be safe).
 Depending on where you are staying, the bus might be waiting for you at the nearest bus stop rather than at the hotel itself.

 Gray Line Airport Express

 Also, when booking tickets with Gray Line you have to indicate the time of the bus even for the transfer from the airport, so I am not sure what happens if your flight is delayed.
 From what I read, you should be able to just hop on the next bus with the same ticket, but this isn’t clearly stated anywhere.

 Airport Direct offers direct shuttle bus transfers from the airport to the hotels in Reykjavik.
-They use mini busses and therefore don’t have to waste time driving to a bus terminal first.
+They use smaller busses and therefore don’t have to waste time driving to a bus terminal first.
 So the total transfer times are in principle shorter than with Flybus or GrayLine (although again that will depend on where your hotel is located).
 These direct airport transfers are just a little bit more expensive than the other transfer options I described above and can be a good option if all goes well.

-Second, they don’t have busses in the evening – their busses run between 4.15AM through 5.15PM from the airport to town and 4AM to 4PM from Reykjavik to the airport.
+Second, they don’t have buses in the evening – their buses run between 4.15 AM through 5.15 PM from the airport to town and 4 AM to 4 PM from Reykjavik to the airport.
 Furthermore, you are allowed a maximum of one big suitcase and one carry-on bag only.
 Extra fees apply for excess luggage.

-Taxi and Uber ride from Reykjavik airport
+Taxi and Uber ride from KEF airport to Reykjavik

 As mentioned above, the distance between Keflavik airport and Reykjavik is quite big, therefore taking a taxi to/from Reykjavik airport is very expensive.
-Depending on where your hotels is, you can expect to pay anywhere between 200 and 250 EUR for a taxi ride from Reykjavik airport to the city centre.
+Depending on where your hotel is, you can expect to pay anywhere between 200 and 250 EUR for a taxi ride from Reykjavik airport to the city center.
 Furthermore, you have no certainty about the price.

 At the moment, Uber is illegal in Iceland, so you cannot take an Uber from Keflavik airport to Reykjavik.